 Quotes from Applebaum’s Being White, Being Good

-“What I refer to as the ‘white complicity claim’ maintains that white people, through the practice of whiteness and by benefiting from white privilege, contribute to the maintenance of systemic racist injustice.” (p.3)
+Barbara Applebaum’s Being White, Being Good is a lengthy defense of “white complicity” which is the claim that “white people, through the practice of whiteness and by benefiting from white privilege, contribute to the maintenance of systemic racist injustice” (p.3).
+She reiterates this central thesis at numerous points in her book:

 “What is of specific interest about white complicity is the claim that white people can reproduce and maintain racist practices even when, and especially when, they believe themselves to be morally good” (p.
 3)